When was the last time you revised your return policy?

 - People are willing to pay more for the option to return a product.

 - Customers will come back after a good return experience, but a bad experience will turn them into a hater, costing you sales.

 - Your return policy will become a marketing tool.
 Word of your awesome policy will spread across the internet like a marketing virus.

 I’ll start with the numbers.
 With so many people looking at return policies before making a purchase, there has to be some statistical data to this, right?

 Actually, there is.
 For you statistics nerds, I have something you’ll love.
 (And don’t worry, if you’re not a statistic-minded person, I’ll explain it in layman’s terms as well.)

 Eric Anderson and company performed a study to find out exactly how a return policy affected online sales.
-They crunched the numbers on Babies R’ Us returns.
 Here’s what they found:

 Look confusing?
 Let me explain…